 Determining the center of your paddleboard is important as that’s where you will find your balance when doing different poses.
 If you are doing paddleboard yoga standing poses such as Warrior I and II, ensure your feet are firmly planted on the board.
 In case you feel it wobbling, start with a narrower posture and widen as you get accustomed and comfortable.
 You can tell the midpoint of your surfboard by looking at the handle you use to carry the board to and from water.

 Start with Low Poses before Trying Standup Poses

 When practicing SUP yoga, poses closer to the board are easier to master than standing poses.
-Although the latter are referred as the “standard” yoga poses, you need to first accustom yourself with practicing on a board.
+Although the latter is referred to as the “standard” yoga poses, you need to first accustom yourself to practicing on a SUP paddleboard.
 You can start off by trying the kneeling position whereby your back knee should start on the board.
 After you gain stability, slowly and carefully plant your back foot and then straighten the back knee ready to stand up.

 Learning yoga in a vinyasa class is different from SUP yoga.
 In the former, you might find yourself learning every pose with ease.
 Using the same speed in SUP yoga might send you on an unplanned swimming session with the fish.
 To avoid such a situation, ensure you make every transition with a lot of care and mindfulness.
 With time, you will master SUP yoga and be more comfortable on the board to changeover your poses at your desired speed.

 Yoga is all about connecting.
-While doing it on water, find new ways to connect such as nature which include the fish under water.
+While doing it on water, find new ways to connect such as nature which includes the fish underwater.
 You can also connect with other water sporters including kayakers, fishers, and fellow SUPers.
-You might fear that motor boaters will kick you off board with the waves but trying to connect with them will make a difference from other forms of exercising.
+You might fear that motor boaters will kick you off the board with the waves but trying to connect with them will make a difference from other forms of exercising.